Giavonator/MenuManager-Frontend/APISpecDocument.md

 **Effects:**
 - Calculates the `startDate` as the Sunday of the week containing `dateInWeek` and `endDate` as the Saturday of the same week.
 Creates a new `Cart` with this `startDate` and `endDate`.
 It will have an empty set of `menus`.
+- A corresponding `CompositeOrder` is automatically created in PurchaseSystem with `associateID` matching the cart ID.
+Query via `/api/PurchaseSystem/_getOrderByAssociateID`.

 **Request Body:**
 ```json